adamparker75/Ref_Report/README.md

 </div>

-A lot of the testing was carried out using the developer tools in Google Chrome, I did this so that I could test whilst I was devloping the application and make changes as I went along.
-It also helped me test the application on smaller devices and to ensure it was responsive.
+A lot of the testing was carried out using the developer tools in Google Chrome, I did this so that I could test whilst I was devloping the app and make changes as I went along.
+It also helped me test the app on smaller devices and to ensure it was responsive.
 I also used tools such as [W3C Markup Validation Service](https://validator.w3.org/) to ensure my code was correct and had no errors.

 ### _**User Story Tests**_

 **User Story 1.
 Register for an account**

-1. Open the application. <br>
+1. Open the app. <br>
 2. Does the home page appear? <br>
 3. Are the menu links visible in the navigation bar? <br>
 4. Click on the **register** menu link. <br>